Not sure where to start when it comes to choosing your new bathroom or how to do it? Read on for some expert tips and advice from Victoria Plum...

 If you need some inspiration on bathroom suites, you can speak to an interior designer.
 They should be able to provide moodboards and examples of the different types of styles that would work.
 Online bathroom planners or a bathroom suite buying guide are also an option if you need some assistance in choosing the right bathroom suite or maximising space.
 Being specific when choosing the style is important.
 Make sure you state exactly what you like, and not to just a style such as vintage or modern.
 Within each of these time periods, there are a variety of different styles and being specific will mean you can create your dream bathroom with different elements like freestanding baths, corner toilets or a space saving bath suite.

 Choosing styles and colours may take a while and may require design guidance, but is definitely worthwhile.
-Individual taste can vary so much and if you live with a partner, children or family, you’ll want to solicit their opinions as well.
+Individual taste can vary so much and if you live with a partner, children or family, and share a bathroom, you’ll want to solicit their opinions as well.

 3. Choosing wall coverings